FriquetLuca/discord-bot-ts/README.md

 In `/src`, everything related to the bot is present.
 You'll find the root of the bot as the `Bot.ts` file (that you won't ever need to change as far as I know) but you'll be able to find all the arguments you want to pass to the bot with the exposed `Args` variable.

-You also have access to your guild ids and client id from what was exposed to the `.env` file and finaly, there's a `isDevelopment` variable to use if you want to know if you're in `dev` mode or `prod` mode.
+You also have access to your guild ids and client id from what was exposed to the `.env` file and finaly, there's a `isProduction` variable to use if you want to know if you're in `dev` mode or `prod` mode.

 #### database